Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 Aaron’s career total was surpassed by Barry Bonds in 2007 — though many continued to call the Hammer the true home run king because of allegations that Bonds used performance-enhancing drugs.

-Bonds finished his tarnished career with 762, though Aaron never begrudged someone eclipsing his mark.
+Bonds finished his career with 762.
+Aaron never begrudged someone — not even a tarnished star — eclipsing his mark.

 His common refrain: More than three decades as the king was long enough.
 It was time for someone else to hold the crown.